 The trust deed for the Jan Pentland Foundation

 Pro Bono Support

 King & Wood Mallesons provided pro bono legal advice to the Foundation in its set up phase.
-Deloitte provides pro bono audit and accountancy services.
+Deloitte provided pro bono audit and accountancy services for 10 years.
 We are very grateful for the services of both organisations.

 Annual Report 2023

 Co-CEO, Consumer Action Law Centre